 Another thing that may bother some people is the color scheme depending on the year and model you get.
 These bikes were made in the 80s and have a very 80s look.
 Many feature bright pink, purple, yellow, or green paint jobs.
 I prefer less flashy colors but that is a personal preference.
 Lucky for me, mine was dark gray with quite a bit of rust.

-Final Thoughts About the Centurion Ironman Dave Scott
+My Experience With the Centurion Ironman Dave Scott

 The Centurion Ironman Dave Scott was my first road bike.
 I bought the rusty old bike on Craigslist for about $150.
-For two years I commuted to school and around town on it while I was living in Santa Barbara.
+For years I commuted to school and around town on it while I was living in Santa Barbara.
 At the time, I thought of it as just an old beater bike to ride around town.
 As I learned more about the model, I really grew to appreciate it.

 Do you ride a Centurion Ironman Dave Scott?
 Share your experience in the comments below!